-I love all aspects of political psychology.
+Dr. Elizabeth Theiss-Morse loves all aspects of political psychology.
 What motivates people to act and think as they do?
 What role do emotions play in people's reactions?
 Why do groups have such powerful effects on individuals?
-My research has specifically examined public opinion concerning various aspects of democracy, including support for civil liberties, Congress, democratic processes, and the American people as a national group.
-Digging underneath what people say to get at what they really mean is just plain fun.
+Her research has specifically examined public opinion concerning various aspects of democracy, including support for civil liberties, Congress, democratic processes, and the American people as a national group.
+According to Theiss-Morse, digging underneath what people say to get at what they really mean is just plain fun.

-When I am not working, I love spending time with my family, reading good literature, cooking, playing tennis, swimming, listening to jazz, and taking my dog on walks.
+When she is not working, she loves spending time with her family, reading good literature, cooking, playing tennis, swimming, listening to jazz, and taking her dog on walks.

 - Five National Science Foundation grants